jerixmx/jerixmx/README.md

 Took a C Programming class in college.
 Enjoyed it and I thought I did well!
 Learned some Matlab in grad school.
 Programmed a disinfection device's control systems and user interface with Arduino, learning as I go.
 Would that be full stack?

 Right now, I'm leaning towards back end development with C++.
 I'm trying to juggle some learning paths and document them here on Github.
+I also have a [detailed learning log on Google Sheets](https://docs.google.com/spreadsheets/d/1i7UAxNMvgQR9_rG7uuJqwNiVmnOW0JaWfdZnVrNqjRk/edit?usp=sharing).

 ### 📝 Courses/Tracks I'm currently on:
 1. [Alison: Introduction to C++ Programming Language](https://alison.com/course/introduction-to-c-plus-plus-programming-language)